xinyzhang9/webapp-hacking-notes/authentication/readme.md

 **Defend**
 Regenerate cookie with session ID at every time of authentication.
 Note that only HTTPS is not enough.
 We also need secure session management.
 ### User Enumeration
+**Description**
+Attacker do enumerations of list of usernames (emails) and could tell if an username is registered based on the web app's responses.

+**Case Analysis**
+1. When entered "alice@example.com", the web app returns "invalid email"
+2. when entered "bob@example.com" with wrong password, the web app return's "invalid password"
+3. The hacker could tell "bob@example.com" is registered.

+**defend**
+The web app should return the same response "invalid email or password" in the two scenarios.

 ### Best Practices